 JDS: "Go where the pain is, go where the pleasure is.
-Create the book that you want to read." - Anne Rice
+Create the book you want to read." - Anne Rice.

 VJ: Describe your usual writing day?

-JDS: I used to heavily write at night.
-My first two novels (The Absence of Light and Blood Kiss) were written strictly at night.
-My earliest short stories as well, which can be found in Lovebites & Razorlines, were all written at night.
+JDS: At night, I used to do most of my writing.
+My first two novels (The Absence of Light and Blood Kiss) I wrote strictly at night.
+My earliest short stories as well, which you can find in Lovebites & Razorlines, were all written at night.
 My current body of work is mixed between very early morning and very late at night, schedule depending.
 Day job gets in the way

 VJ: What can we expect from Stations of Shadow?